hcitang/hci-reading-group/index.md

 We welcome faculty members, post-docs, PhD students, MI students, BI students and anyone else interested in HCI/UX issues.
 Most importantly, we welcome first-time attendees at every meeting.

 ## Meetings
-* Wednesdays, 1:30pm-2:30pm, online!
+* Thursdays, 2:00pm-3:00pm, online!

 ## What you should expect
-* A 5-10 mini-presentation about the paper being discussed that week by someone leading the discussion.
+* A 10-15 minutes mini-presentation about the paper being discussed that week by someone leading the discussion.
-* A free-wheeling discussion about the the paper.
+* A free-wheeling discussion about the the paper (in breakout rooms).
 This may include questions or critiques about the research questions or methods in the paper, questions/critiques about the paper itself (i.e. its presentation), or even speculation/critical reflection about the consequences of the findings from the papers.
 * A nomination of a paper and lead discussant for subsequent weeks.
 * On occasion, we may use this as a venue to practice a research talk.